useblocks/useblocks.github.io/_jobs/python-developer-dac.md

 Your job is to support this change inside the engineering departments of our customers.
 In most cases, this means collecting feature requests for our or someone else Open-Source tools and implementing these.

-We support you to create your own reputation in these Open-Source projects and become an important member of the related community.
+We support you to create your reputation in these Open-Source projects and become an important member of the related community.

 You will get deep insights into processes, toolchains, and networks of Automotive companies and Open-Source projects.